Emergent-Reputation/Core/README.md

 # Emergent Reputation System

 ## Problem Statement
-The lack of reputation clearly associated with entites creating content on social media platforms like Twitter creates a lacking experience for users.
+The lack of reputation clearly associated with entities creating content on social media platforms like Twitter creates a lacking experience for users.
 Add to that foreign interference through coordinated efforts to produce propoganda as described [here](https://symantec-enterprise-blogs.security.com/blogs/threat-intelligence/twitterbots-propaganda-disinformation),